For the list of links with further information, please scroll down.

 Association of Biology, Life Sciences and Biomedicine in Germany (VBIO)

 The Federal Ministry of the Interior and Homeland has set up a Germany4Ukraine website for Ukrainian refugees in Germany.
-The site provides information about registration, accommodation, medical care, social benefits, work permits and others.
+The site provides information on registration, accommodation, medical care, social benefits, work permits and others.

 The Federal Ministry of Education and Research has also set up a website with information for refugees from Ukraine, which answers questions about school, training, studies, work and the recognition of foreign professional qualifications in Germany.